pedromassango/bottom_navy_bar/README.md

 # BottomNavyBar

 A beautiful and animated bottom navigation.
-Fully customisable.
+The navigation bar use your current theme, but you are free to customize it.

 ## Getting Started